redbluewater/BATSallTime/README.md

 # data_pipeline
-Updated 21 January 2024; Krista Longnecker
+Updated 16 May 2024; Krista Longnecker

 The repository was started during a small group meeting for the BIOS-SCOPE project.
 BIOS-SCOPE conducts multiple cruises and relies on samples and data collected during BATS cruises.
 The data streams include CTD data and discrete samples.
 The CTD data are used to calculate derived variables.
 The data from the discrete samples is pulled together with the CTD data to create a 'master_bottle_file' for everyone to use.
 This GtiHub repository discusses the CTD data and discrete data files.
 If you are interested in the data-portal being developed to link in the sequence data, that is available [here](https://github.com/BIOS-SCOPE/data-portal).